-Do longer-term inflation expectations play a role in determining private inflation expectations?
-Assuming that a hybrid New Keynesian Phillips Curve (NKPC) is the true data generating process of inflation, we aim at establishing the role of past, present and forward-looking information in inflation expectation dynamics.
+Assuming that private agents need to learn inflation dynamics to form their inflation expectations and that they believe a hybrid New-Keynesian Phillips Curve (NKPC) is the true data generating process of inflation, we aim at establishing the role of forward-looking information in inflation expectation dynamics.
 We find that longer-term expectations are crucial in shaping shorter-horizon expectations.
-Professional forecasters put a greater weight on forward-looking information - presumably capturing beliefs about the central bank inflation target or the trend inflation rate -, while past information remains significant.
-The NKPC-based inflation expectations model fits well for professional forecasts in contrast to consumers'.
+Professional forecasters put a greater weight on forward-looking information - presumably capturing beliefs about the central bank inflation target or trend inflation -, while lagged inflation remains significant.
+Finally, the NKPC-based inflation expectations model fits well for professional forecasts in contrast to consumers'.

-Keywords: Survey expectations, Inflation, New Keynesian Phillips Curve
+Keywords: Survey expectations, Inflation, New Keynesian Phillips Curve JEL-Codes: E31

-JEL-Codes: E31